cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

-Go back to the Cocos Creator, select the **GameManager** node, drag `Box` prefab onto the `boxPrefab` property of **GameManager** node.
+Go back to the Cocos Creator, select the **GameManager** node, and drag `Box` prefab onto the `boxPrefab` property of **GameManager** node.

 ![assign-box-prefab.gif](images/assign-box-prefab.gif)

-The map in this game, is made up of two types of blocks. the two types of blocks alternate to form the map.
+The map in this game is made up of two types of blocks. the two types of blocks alternate to form the map.

-- None：an empty block, if the Player steps on a block of this type, the game is over.
+- None： an empty block, if the Player steps on a block of this type, the game is over.
-- Stone: the Player can stand on.
+- Stone: The Player can stand on.

 To make the code more understandable, we often use `enum` to define the types of objects.